kundanverma27/fast-search/README.md

 ---

-# 🔍 Analytics Vidhya Free Courses - Smart Search
+# 🔍 Analytics Vidhya Free Courses - Fast Search

-Welcome to the **Smart Search Tool** for free courses on Analytics Vidhya!
+Welcome to the **Fast Search Tool** for free courses on Analytics Vidhya!
 This project is designed to help users quickly find the most relevant courses based on their search terms, using the power of Large Language Models (LLMs) and semantic search technology.
-The tool is deployed on [Huggingface Spaces](https://huggingface.co/spaces), allowing easy access to anyone interested in exploring the free course catalog.

 ## 📜 Project Overview

-**Smart Search Tool** uses a pre-trained language model to generate course embeddings and calculate semantic similarity between user queries and course descriptions.
+**Fast Search Tool** uses a pre-trained language model to generate course embeddings and calculate semantic similarity between user queries and course descriptions.
 The system performs a two-step search:
 1. **Keyword Matching**: First, the tool searches for an exact keyword match in course titles.
 2. **Semantic Similarity**: If no keyword matches are found, the tool uses embeddings to perform a semantic similarity search, ensuring the most relevant courses are shown.